 What is the Gospel?

 Phew!
 That could be answered in a lot of different ways.
 “God saves sinners” works, but it doesn’t tell us much (other than that it’s God who does it and not us, and God doesn’t just make it possible, he really does it).
 Maybe the way that I favour looking at it is this: Life in Christ alone.
 Things are not as they should be.
-We’re at odds with God and with each other as human beings.
+We’re at odds with God and with each other.
 Things are broken, and they are breaking down – including us.
 In the end, the result for everyone and everything, apart from Christ, would be death.
 But God in Christ is doing a transforming work, making “all things new” as the Bible puts it.
 We can be part of that, or we can miss out.
 There’s no plan B. God doesn’t say “Here’s a place where you go to live in the alternative future if you don’t want God’s future.
 I’ll accommodate that.”
 No, God is making all things new and he gives eternal life to those who will be a part of what God is doing, who will be a part of God’s “new creation” and enjoy God forever.
 And God has made that possible by coming to the world in Christ and bearing away (to use a metaphor) all the garbage in his own body.
 All the hate, all the violence, the rejection of God, and ultimately death itself; It was all thrown at him and he took it on board, destroying it on the cross through his own death.
 God raised him from the dead, signalling the start of something new.
 In taking our burden from us like this and rising again, Christ shows us what our future holds.
 Can I say a whole lot about that future in detail?
 No. But I wouldn’t miss it for anything.

 Beyond living morally and having the power to live morally, what difference does the gospel make to everyday life?

 First I’ll say something about Christian living, which I think is what you’re referring to when you talk about morality, then I’ll say something on another important difference.
 Living “morally” really doesn’t do justice to Christian ethics, to the whole idea of biblical justice that I believe God is calling us to.
 Sure, God wants us to live morally rather than immorally, but when the way God calls us to live is connected to the Gospel rationale for that living that way, it’s much more than morality.
 God is making all things new, and that’s not all in the future.
 It has already begun in the lives of the people who have responded to the call to communion with God.
 When we obey God’s commands, we’re not just living up to a faceless law of morality.
 We’re modelling the kingdom that God is building.
 We’re actually – or should be – showing the inhabitants of this world the world that God is bringing about.
 We’re not living as best we can in the hopes of ending up somewhere else.
 We live as members of God’s kingdom in this world because this is the location of God’s kingdom, and one day God’s kingdom will be all that there is.
 So I’m not just talking about personal or private piety.
 It’s so much bigger than that.
-It’s about that too of course, but it’s also about working at being doctors, lawyers, accountants, builders, police officers, lawmakers, interior decorators, street sweepers, you name it.
+It’s about that too of course (and I get it very wrong plenty of times), but it’s also about working at being doctors, lawyers, accountants, builders, police officers, lawmakers, interior decorators, street sweepers, you name it.
 We’re whole people, not Christian people living a secular life.
 So all parts of life can and should be brought under Christ’s reign.

 I guess that leads naturally into the next difference the Gospel makes: Hope.
 The Gospel tells us that God has done something history-changing in Christ, and because of that God is building a kingdom that will have no end, and all opposition to that kingdom will be overcome, the scales of justice in the world will be put right, oppression will end, sickness will be no more, we ourselves will be transformed and even death itself will have its end.
 That is a lot to take in, and as we do take it in we gain a new perspective on life.
 Living in light of that reality brings a hope to which nothing can possibly compare.
 The other side of the Gospel makes a difference too.
 Consider all of what I’ve just described, and then take it away.
 There are people living in this “present order,” as St Paul calls it, which, along with them is “passing away” (1 Corinthians 7:31).
 In the same letter he describes them, tragically, as “those who are perishing” (1:18).
 You can see here what I was getting at earlier when I said that there’s no plan B. You’ve either bought into God’s plan, or you haven’t.
 This is an area where I know I fall so terribly far short, but I know it’s so important.
 I realise the importance of doing it, but like a lot of people I find it so hard in the world in which we live – maybe what I do online might play some small part of that, but I need to do it in other ways.
 What am I talking about?
 I’m talking what is summed up in the first verse of the Hymn, Rescue the perishing: